 A shared psychotic disorder (folie à deux) is a possibility for each of the subjects discussed.
 The essential feature of this condition is that of a delusion that develops in an individual who is involved in a close relationship with another person, sometimes termed the "inducer" or "primary case," who already has a psychotic disorder with prominent delusions.
-The individual completely or partly comes to share the delusional beliefs of the primary case. ^{5,60} In our subjects, there are no known close associates having an equivalent spectrum and magnitude of symptoms who might serve the role of a primary case.
+The individual completely or partly comes to share the delusional beliefs of the primary case. $\frac{5,60}{1}$ In our subjects, there are no known close associates having an equivalent spectrum and magnitude of symptoms who might serve the role of a primary case.
 Conversely, each of our subjects might also have theoretically served as a primary case in a shared psychotic-disorder relationship.
-Among other psychiatric explanations, which should be mentioned for completeness, are those of mystical experiences occurring as a result of unconscious forces.61 These may manifest by way of conversion disorder or a dissociative condition such as a trance-like state or dissociative identity disorder (DID).
+Among other psychiatric explanations, which should be mentioned for completeness, are those of mystical experiences occurring as a result of unconscious forces.
+61 These may manifest by way of conversion disorder or a dissociative condition such as a trance-like state or dissociative identity disorder (DID).
 Another possibility would be that of a deliberate misrepresentation of supernatural revelation.
 This hypothesis would require significant interpolation to support.
 An argument against this would be that the sources used appear entirely sincere about their belief in the divine origin of these experiences.
-A very complex state of affairs would be that of a psychotic disorder comorbid with deliberate misrepresentations, conversion symptoms, dissociative trance-like
+A very complex state of affairs would be that of a psychotic disorder comorbid with deliberate misrepresentations, conversion symptoms, dissociative trancelike states, and DID.
+These hypotheses are mentioned to ensure an adequate appraisal of the possibilities despite an acknowledged inability to substantiate any of these processes being at work.